jacksondavidprice-ui/commander-and-soldier-prompts/Legionary Prompt.md

 1. Read the reassignment instruction from task.json
 2. Create new directory at `agents/legionaries/legionary-<NEW_N>/`
 3. Copy your profile.json, updating the number
-4. Update the registry (remove old entry, add new)
-5. Delete old directory
+4. Delete old directory
-6. Continue with new identity
+5. Continue with new identity

 **Never change your number on your own** - only Legate can reassign you.